-It’s funny how every summer I feel like I can let out a sigh of relief and stop holding my breath for another cold or stomach bug to afflict our household.
+It’s funny how every summer I feel like I can let out a sigh of relief.
+I stop holding my breath for a cold or stomach bug to afflict our household.
 I am less likely to keep bone broth on hand and my natural medicine cabinet tends to get a little bare.

 A few weeks ago, the heat really started turning up in my area and I noticed these little red bumps all over my son’s stomach and back.
 It seemed he was unable to tolerate being outside for more than a few minutes without developing baby heat rash.

 Honestly, at first I didn’t even realize it was heat rash.
 I thought he caught roseola or another viral infection that causes a rash.
 The rash was only mildly bothering him, but it kept resurfacing any time we went outside in the heat.

 I should have known that once I became a mother, I would need to keep my guard up, no matter the season.

 If your child develops heat rash, please know that there are plenty of home remedies at your disposal.
 There is no need to interrupt their playing and rush them off to the doctor without trying a few things at home first.

 This post contains affiliate links.
 Read the full disclosure for more info.

 As it turns out, heat rash (also called prickly heat or miliaria rubra) is quite common among babies, kids, and even adults.

 It occurs when sweat builds up under the skin and is not able to escape due to a blocked pores.

 Babies and children have immature or “newbie” pores so they can easily become blocked and develop heat rash during the summer months.